aolayeye/Clustering_Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview
-In this project, we use unsupervised learning to discover patterns and groups in a cryptocurrency dataset that will then help determine what class of cryptocurrencies are tradable.
-In the initial phase phase we process the dataset for input into the machie learning algorithm, then we would group the data using clustering and K-Means algorithm.
+In this project, we use unsupervised learning to discover patterns and groups in a cryptocurrency dataset that will help determine what class of cryptocurrencies are tradable.
+In the initial phase, we process the dataset for input into the machine learning algorithm; then, we group the data using the clustering and K-Means algorithms.
 Finally, we would make our model more efficient by using the Principal Component Analysis.

 ### Control Flow
 1. Basic Data Processing